Phillrb/Playchoice10/files/README.md

 Drop in source '.bin' files produced by the NO$NES assembler assembling '.a22' files

-A sample BALLOON_FIGHT.bin is included
+A sample 'BALLOON_FIGHT.BIN' is included